Mount Mansfield

-When viewed from the east or west, this mountain has the appearance of a (quite elongated) human profile, with distinct forehead, nose, lips, chin, and Adam's apple.
-These features are most distinct when viewed from the east; unlike most human faces, the chin is the highest point.
+When viewed from the east or west, the mountain has the appearance of a (quite elongated) human profile, with distinct forehead, nose, lips, chin, and Adam's apple.
+These features are most recognizable when viewed from the east; unlike most human faces, the chin is the highest point.
+The Abenaki describe the mountain as having the appearance of a moose.